d12frosted/elpa-mirror/gnu/mct-readme.txt

     use file paths (such as `find-file') when you start in, say, `~/Git/mct.el' and type `~/' the previous file path is removed and only the new one is inserted.
-Whereas the default is to keep the original file name visible yet “shadowed” by a different colour.
+Whereas the default is to keep the original file name visible yet “shadowed” by a different color.
   ⁃ `mct-show-completion-line-numbers' to always display line numbers in
     the Completions’ buffer.
 This can be helpful to get a sense of the length of the completion candidates’ list.
 Though note that line numbers are displayed ephemerally while using the `mct-choose-completion-number' command, which is bound to `M-g M-g' in either the minibuffer or the `*Completions*' buffer.
-  ⁃ `mct-apply-completion-stripes' applies alternative background
+  ⁃ `mct-apply-completion-stripes' applies alternating background colors
-    colours in the Completions’ buffer.
+    in the Completions’ buffer.
 This is only tested with the `modus-themes' and will only work nicely if the main background is pure black or white—other themes would need to add support for the faces we define or, at least, users must modify the `mct-stripe'